abuseofnotation/abuseofnotation.github.io/_posts/microblog/philosophy/2022-05-09-principle-triviality.md

 tags: philosophy logic
 ---

-Jencel's principle of triviality:
+I find this principle very useful in my thinking, particularily when you want to determine if something is legit.
+It is based party on elementary logic laws and partly on a rule of thumb.
+I call it the principle of triviality:

-Any self-consistent body of knowledge can be reduced to a number of clear elementary postulates and everything else would follow from them.
-So, any body of knowledge for which it is not immediately clear what these postulates are, is not self-consistent.
+Any self-consistent body of knowledge can be reduced to a number of clear elementary postulates from which everything else logically follows.
+Therefore, if the foundational postulates of a system are not immediately apparent, the system is likely not self-consistent.

-Also, the number of those postulates is usually small.
+Also, the number of those postulates is usually small (this is the rule of thumb part).

-Simply put: if you cannot explain the system using very elementary language and constructs, then there is probably inconsistency in it somewhere.
+Simply put: if you cannot explain something using very elementary language and constructs, then there is probably inconsistency in it somewhere.

-Example: most religious doctrines, astrology, cryptocurrenciesetc.
+Example: most religious doctrines, political ideologies, astrology, cryptocurrencies etc.